GalPatel/minimal-paraphrases/README.md

 ## Sample Dataset
 We applied our paraphrases engine on the English-German [WMT19](https://www.statmt.org/wmt19/translation-task.html) dev set.
 It can be found in the [data](data) directory.

-ome paraphrases, generated automatically by our algorithm, are syntactically well-formed, but also anomalous.
+Some paraphrases, generated automatically by our algorithm, are syntactically well-formed, but also anomalous.
 Therefore, we manually filtered the data provided here.

 ## Usage for generation of paraphrases